majacQ/circleci-docs/jekyll/_cci2/configuration-reference.md

 You can specify image versions using tags or digest.
 You can use any public images from any public Docker registry (defaults to Docker Hub).
 Learn more about [specifying images]({{ site.baseurl }}/2.0/executor-types).

+Some registries, Docker Hub, for example, may rate limit anonymous docker pulls.
+It's recommended you authenticate in such cases to pull private and public images.
+The username and password can be specified in the `auth` field.
+See [Using Docker Authenticated Pulls]({{ site.baseurl }}/2.0/private-images/) for details.

 Example:

 ```yaml